sunfounder/pisloth/docs/source/ezblock/custom_action_ez.rst

 .. note::

-  You can download and print the `cardstock <https://github.com/sunfounder/sf-pdf/tree/master/prop_card/cartoon_mask>`_ for your PiSloth.
+  You can download and print the `PDF Cartoon Mask <https://github.com/sunfounder/sf-pdf/tree/master/prop_card/cartoon_mask>`_ for your PiSloth.

 **TIPS**